rcac-geo/workshop-qgis/episodes/project.md

 - What is DEM?
 - What types of downstream information can be derived from a DEM?
 - What is the topographic landscape around Purdue?
-- WWhat are the hydrological features around Purdue?
+- What are the hydrological features around Purdue?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain why we should use QGIS
-- Demonstrate how to start QGIS on HPC Clusters
-- Demonstrate how to load and visualize data in QGIS
+- Define and explain the preliminary knowledge.
+- Identify the types of downstream information that can be derived from a DEM.
-- Demonstrate how to process and export data in QGIS
+- Demonstrate how to analyze topographic landscape and hydrological features with QGIS.

 ::::::::::::::::::::::::::::::::::::::::::::::::